mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 astrographic difficulties, with much the same intent.

-At the same time, there was great interest in the area of low stellar density roughly seven sectors to trailing- rimward of the Lubbock Enclave.
+At the same time, there was great interest in the area of low stellar density roughly seven sectors to trailing-rimward of the Lubbock Enclave.
 Known informally as ‘The Spinner’, this region contains a number of unusual radio sources and possible gravitational anomalies.
 Exactly why the top echelons of Solomani government